sb8244/passwordless-hapi/README.md

   // All options are listed here
   options: {
     passwordless: passwordless, // your passwordless instance is required
-    onSuccessfulAuth: function(userId) { // anytime a successful validation occurs, this fires
+    onSuccessfulAuth: function(reply, userId) { // anytime a successful validation occurs, this fires
-      // perform operations with the user id, like persisting to session },
+      // perform operations with the user id, like persisting to session reply.continue(); // must be called if you want to pass through, otherwise handle the reply },
     getUserId: function(user, delivery, callback, req) { // the function that passwordless uses to validate users
       // usually you would want something like: